crsl4/phylogenetics-class/syllabus.md

     - google documents would make it easy to share a living document and receive feedback from peers and instructor
     - word documents are the least sharable, but could be used if they are the student's preferred format

-### Draft for peer evaluation
-The draft due on April 9 should be a skelethon version of ideas, not a complete written product.
-The goal of the peer evaluation is to provide feedback on the analysis steps, not on grammar/wording.
-The peer evaluation should also address how reproducible the current state of the scripts are.

-Questions the peer reviewer should consider:
-- Does the phylogenetic analysis have a clear goal and a clear guideline of steps to follow?
-- Are the methods chosen justified for the data at hand?
-- Are the specific assumptions and limitations of each method acknowledged?
-- Does the analysis have a reproducible script?
-- Is the reproducible script easy to follow and understand?

 ### Final presentation